 Flora and Fauna

 This spring, Baltimore Clayworks is celebrating our 40th Anniversary and a renewal of the season inspired by the blossoms and beasts of a refreshed landscape with a multitude of shows under the umbrella of Flora and Fauna.
-While our studios and galleries are currently closed due to the pandemic, you can check out the exhibitions below, via video and photo galleries.
+While our studios and galleries are currently closed due to the pandemic, you can check out the exhibitions below, via video and photo galleries, and in our online shop.
 If you are interested in more information about any of the pieces for sale, please send an email to us at firstname.lastname@example.org.

 We have divided up our Main Gallery into four pockets of focused themes to interpret the scope of the show: